Skip to content

 Comparison of Costs for Different Types of Brake Pads

 The cost of different types of brake pads also varies.
 Organic brake pads tend to be the cheapest upfront, costing anywhere from $20 to $70 per wheel.
 Semi-metallic brake pads are more expensive, typically costing between $30 to $100 per wheel.
 Ceramic brake pads are the most expensive option, with prices ranging from $50 to $150 per wheel.
+Galvanized brake pads with Semi-Metallic friction or Ceramic friction can be $80 to $150 per wheel.
+However, this difference in price virtually disappears when compared to the cost of the brake job which is typically $300-$600.

 Cost of Replacing All 4 Brake Pads

-The cost of replacing all 4 brake pads will depend on the type of vehicle and the type of brake pads being installed, but it can range from $200 to $600 or more.
+The cost of replacing all 4 brake pads will depend on the type of vehicle and the type of brake pads being installed, but it can range from $300 to $600 or more.

 Comparison of Costs Between Dealership, Independent Mechanic, and Chain Store